kbb29/wordle-solver/README.md

 ### Intial Results

 You can see from the duration curve that this seems to beat the Naive model, acheiving about 3.75 guesses per episode.
-Performance is poor however, because the a lot of computation is required to produce the action vectors (and we have to calculate *all* the action vectors to identify the best candidate).
+Training is very slow however, because the a lot of computation is required to produce the action vectors (and we have to calculate *all* the action vectors to identify the best candidate).

 ## Policy Gradient Approach